 - (1) Overlay District.
-The Wilton Center Overlay District (WCOD) shall be an overlay zoning district to the portion of the existing Wilton Center (WC) zoning district that is located west of Danbury Road (see Figure 29-6.G.1.C.1: Location Map).
+The Wilton Center Overlay District (WCOD) shall be an overlay zoning district to the portion of the existing Wilton Center (WC) zoning district that is located west of Danbury Road (see Figure 29-6.G.I.C.1: Location Map).
 An alternative set of dimensional, use, and regulatory standards shall apply within Wilton Center Overlay District providing design, site layout, and general performance standards for new development that provides stronger building-orientation along the street to improve the pedestrian environment and market flexibility.
-If an applicant chooses to utilize these optional standards, then all of the requirements of this 29-6.G.1 shall apply.
+If an applicant chooses to utilize these optional standards, then all of the requirements of this 29-6.G.I shall apply.
 All of the provisions of the underlying zoning district shall remain in full force, except where they are modified by the Wilton Center Overlay District provisions, procedures, and requirements. - (2) Form Based Development.
 Site plan approval shall be granted for a form-based development only if the applicant establishes that the following minimum requirements will be met, in addition to other applicable Town Code requirements.
 The Planning and Zoning Commission (P&Z Commission) may grant a modification from any of these requirements to facilitate good design and accommodate specific site conditions.
 For example, the setback from the curb or front property line on a Primary Mixed-Use Street Frontage is listed as 25 feet, the P&Z Commission might modify this to conform to the setback of adjacent buildings or to facilitate creation of civic space. - (3) Site Platting.
 All existing and proposed buildings will be platted with their own lot for planning and dimensional compliance purposes regardless of the final structure of ownership.
 Rights-of-way shall be shown for all streets and alleys created as part of a Wilton Center Overlay District development whether or not said streets are intended for public dedication. - (4) Street Standards.
-The Planning and Zoning Commission shall have the authority to grant variances and waivers to the standards of Town of Wilton, Connecticut Subdivision Regulations, which may include reduced street cartway widths, street right-of-way widths, and street curve radii, when properly justified by the applicant and to result in a development that is pedestrian-oriented and that promotes low-speed traffic. - (5) Access Controls.
+The Planning and Zoning Commission may suggest recommended changes to the Traffic Authority regarding reduced street cartway widths, street right-of-way widths, and street curve radii, when properly justified by the applicant and to result in a development that is pedestrian-oriented and promotes lowspeed traffic. - (5) Access Controls.
 As part of the site plan approval process, the applicant shall establish that the development involves a fully coordinated interior traffic access system that minimizes the number of streets and driveways entering onto a publicly-owned road.